-Summary: Very few things in life, or the law, are completely black and white.
+Very few things in life, or the law, are completely black and white.
 Most things are shades of gray.
-The correct answer to great many legal questions is, "It depends."
+The correct answer to many legal questions is, "It depends."
 This also holds true when it comes to avoiding probate.
-Not everyone needs to plan to avoid probate as part of their estate planning (although a great many can potentially benefit from such probate-avoidance planning.)
+Not everyone needs to plan to avoid probate as part of their estate planning (although a great many can potentially benefit from such probate-avoidance planning).
 Which group you belong in is something you must decide, ideally in conjunction with the advice and counsel of an experienced estate planning attorney.

-In the third “Episode” of the famed "Star Wars" movie series, one of the movie's protagonists, Obi-Wan Kenobi, instructs that, "Only a Sith deals in absolutes."
+In the third episode of the famed "Star Wars" movie series, one of the movie's protagonists, Obi-Wan Kenobi, instructs that, "Only a Sith deals in absolutes."
 (The Siths are the movie's evil antagonists.)
 The point of this statement is that almost all of the world is a series of shades of gray; very little is black or white.
 Anyone who speaks only in terms of absolute black or white either is being disingenuous, at the very least, is misinformed.

 Estate planning can be like this.
 If you research estate planning, you'll come across a lot about avoiding probate.
 Some of that information will try to tell you that everyone is better off avoiding probate.
 While an awful lot of people can, indeed, benefit from the costs and delays that can be associated with certain types of probate administration procedures, that is not an absolute black or white thing.
 There are some situations where having your estate go through probate is better for you than avoiding it.
 Here's a list of a few examples:

 As you can tell from these descriptions, these are all relatively specific situations.
 A great many people are outside all of these groups and can potentially benefit from avoiding probate with estate plans that include living trusts.
-The key thing to remember is that none of this is black-or-white.
-That is why you need an experienced estate planning attorney, who can put his/her knowledge and skill to use for you and advise on what path makes the most sense for your circumstances.
+The key thing to remember is that none of this is black or white.
+That is why you need an experienced estate planning attorney who can put his/her knowledge and skill to use for you and advise on what path makes the most sense for your circumstances.